KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 `tree -L 3`

+## Use sentence case for titles {#titles}

+Prefer sentence case where possible:

+> Contribute to the documentation

+Use Title Case only for project names, compound nouns that are known to be in Title Case, or words that come from acronyms:

+> Plasma Mobile

+> Hello World!

+> Personal Information Management

 ## Use monospaced text for files, directories, code references, and short code snippets {#monospace}

 Use backticks before and after things like: